Crecto/crecto/README.md

 #### Sqlite

-~~Include [crystal-sqlite3](https://github.com/crystal-lang/crystal-sqlite3) in your project~~ Include [zhomarts fork of of crystal-sqlite3](https://github.com/Zhomart/crystal-sqlite3) in your project
+Include [crystal-sqlite3](https://github.com/crystal-lang/crystal-sqlite3) in your project

 in your appplication: